durandg12/methodes-ia/sphinx.md

 Document your code with numpy or google docstrings.

 Create your documentation in the console with `make html` or `make latexpdf`.
+If the ouput of `make html` doesn't seem changed after updating docstrings, use `make clean` before.